 In the non-secular kits, a few resources are written from a Christian perspective and some are specifically Protestant.
 The secular kits were created by removing or replacing religious materials in the standard or elite kits.
 For example, the tenth grade complete and elite kits use The Mystery of History Volume 4, which is Protestant, while the secular kit substitutes the secular course People, Places, and Events of World History.
 In addition, Timberdoodle will help you put together a custom kit for any level.

 Most of the resources Timberdoodle has selected are easy to use and make it simple for inexperienced homeschoolers to jump into the lessons without having to do hardly any advance planning or preparation.
 The amount of "teaching" time required will vary by level.
 While younger children need more interaction and instruction, once children are able to read independently they can complete many lessons on their own.
-At high school level, the instructions are written directly to the student, assuming that they are completing their work independently.
+For high school, the instructions are written directly to the student, assuming that they are completing their work independently.

 The assortment of resources in the Timberdoodle kits is almost certainly going to prove more engaging for most children than would a single publisher’s complete line of traditional curricula.
 Interesting resources coupled with ease-of-use make Timberdoodle’s curriculum kits a great option for busy families that should appeal to both parents and children.